AdoriZahard/hi3er/docs/index.md

 ## Elysian Realm's 6.2 2nd Half ER Tierlist
 <p align="center"> By: Adori - Columbina Supremacy#6481</p>

+!!! danger
+    This list has not been updated for the current ER weather.

 !!! note
     Please make sure to read the explanation below regarding the method in which the Tierlist was made before DMing me for whatever reason you might want to, thank you~